ImageMagick/Usage-Markdown/quantize/index.md

 Because of this modification, IM Color Quantization will still generate semi-transparent colors, but will concentrate more on the opaque colors and less on the fully transparent colors in the image.

-For example here I generate a [Rainbow Gradient](../canvas/#gradient_colorspace) of colors, with the image fully opaque at the top, and fully transparent at the top.
+For example, here I generate a [Rainbow Gradient](../canvas/#gradient_colorspace) of colors, with the image fully opaque at the top, and fully transparent at the top.
 I have displayed the images on a background pattern so that you can see just how transparent the image is.

 ~~~